Welcome to Kinmen

 Well-restored villages dating from the Ming and Qing dynasties can still be found in Kinmen today.
 Kinmen has the best collection of old dwellings in one small area in all Taiwan.
 In seven of the villages, much of the original feng-shui-beholden layout and clan structure can still be found; elsewhere, newer constructions stand unobtrusively among old yet well-maintained houses.

-Also, the pollution-free islands boast open fields, sandy beaches, thick forests, landscaped parks and artificial lakes that attract hundreds of species of migratory birds.
+Also, the pollution-free islands have open fields, sandy beaches, thick forests, and artificial lakes that attract many migratory birds.
 Cyclists and twitchers will find paradise here.

 Kinmen is a fairly well-developed place.
 Roads double as runways (just in case!) so they are wide and well-maintained.
 Parks are everywhere, and in general the atmosphere is relaxed.
-But don't forget the fact that Kinmen remains a military outpost – restricted areas still exist.
+But don't forget that Kinmen remains a military outpost – restricted areas still exist.